 All in all, the L5/S1 disc, the facet joints and the sacroiliac joints are intimately involved and sometimes it is difficult making a precise diagnosis.

 She responded extremely well considering that she has had six months of pain waking her every morning.

 Treatment consisted of prone drops on the sacroiliac joints using the Derefield protocol, side posture adjustment of L5 whilst lying on her right side and soft tissue therapy down the side of her leg.

 An intensive exercise programme based on that found in the navigation bar was mandatory.

 After five treatments she reported having 90% less pain and she had been on a 15 mile cycle with no pain.
 Prolonged sitting at her computer remains problematic.

 Her next consultation will be in three weeks times.
 Thereafter I anticipate that an occasional, but regular treatment will be necessary; perhaps every six weeks.

-Here's an interesting question.
-Why didn't her early facet arthritis not progress with advanced degenerative change?
+Here is an interesting question.
+Why did her early facet arthritis not progress with advanced degenerative change?
 Was it because three times a week she cycles fifteen odd miles?
 Was it perhaps because she absolutely adores salmon, rich in omega-3 oil?
 Or, something quite unknown?